 Harvard Medical School Title:

-Donald Davidoff, PhD, is chief of the Neuropsychology Department at McLean Hospital and an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School.
-Responsibilities include management of clinical and administrative staff, clinical care, and training of post-doctoral fellows and psychiatry residents.
+Donald Davidoff, PhD, is a clinical associate in the Neuropsychology Department at McLean Hospital and is an assistant professor of psychology in the Department of Psychiatry, part-time, at Harvard Medical School.
 He founded the Geriatric Neuropsychiatry Unit and for 16 years was the psychologist in charge.
 Dr. Davidoff has been honored with Harvard South Shore Psychiatry Residency Program’s Outstanding Teacher Award and the Messner Faculty Award for exemplary teaching, given by the junior residents of the MGH/McLean Adult Psychiatry Residency Training Program.

 Education & Training: